Sharon is a human resources professional who enjoys researching health related topics and sharing what she finds.

 It was an unusually cold spring morning on the next Sunday walk.
 I arrived at the park in plenty of time and met my companions.
 The rules were simple: we walk for 8 km and the first four 4 km we walk in silence.
 After introductions, we gathered in a circle to chant the traditional sound "ohm" several times, then we were off.
 It was cold but by vigorously walking we quickly warmed up.

 The park was beautiful.
 The leaves were just starting to make an appearance on the trees, it was overcast, but still a clear day.
 The entire walk was along a river, so you could hear the gentle water sounds.
 At the 4 km point, we gathered by the river under some trees still in silence, and positioned ourselves on some rocks, cross-legged, eyes shut or partially closed.
 We concentrated only on our breathing, keeping our minds clear.

 It was so relaxing, I cannot even describe it.
-The sound of the water and the intermittent breeze was therapeutic.
+The sounds of the water and the intermittent breeze were therapeutic.
 After 10 minutes, we rose and did some stretching exercises facing west.
-We could talk now and to finish off, we circled in for short prayer of thanks.
+We could talk now and to finish off, we circled in for a short prayer of thanks.

 Then it was back 4 km to our cars.
 Along the way back, we talked and socialized.
 I no longer felt cold but warm and very relaxed.
 There is no medication that could ever give you this instant feeling of contentment.

 The purpose of meditation is to focus your attention inwardly so that all the thoughts of the day and all the worries and the stress melt away, bringing a peaceful balance to your mind.
 In this calmness, you will experience new insights and see things more clearly.
 With practice, you will find that the effects of meditation will stay with you for longer periods.